 What is a structured settlement?

-If you've been in an accident, won or settled a lawsuit, or received a payout from a lottery, you may receive a structured settlement annuity.
+If you've been in an accident, won or settled a lawsuit, or received a payout from a lottery, you may receive a structured settlement.
 What this means is that you receive your settlement in monthly payments rather than a single lump sum.
-A structured annuity can last for a set period of time, 30 years for example, or until the death of the beneficiary.
+A structured settlement can last for a set period of time, 30 years for example, or until the death of the beneficiary.